California

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, California ranks #32 overall for its friendliness towards faith-based nonprofit organizations.
-California has some policies that facilitate the contributions of faith-based nonprofits, including strong protections for directors to rely on guidance from religious figures, as well as the most comprehensive and protective nonprofit religious corporation laws in the nation.
-California, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, no RFRA, and laws regarding public accommodations that include no meaningful exemptions for religious organizations.
+Out of 51 U.S. jurisdictions, California ranks #30 overall for its friendliness towards faith-based nonprofit organizations.
+California has several laws that facilitate the contributions of faith-based nonprofits, including strong protections for directors to rely on guidance from religious figures, as well as the most comprehensive and protective nonprofit religious corporation laws in the nation.
+California, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, a lack of a RFRA, and nondiscrimination laws regarding public accommodations that include no meaningful exemptions for religious organizations.

 Religious Freedom:

-The California Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The California Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 California has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.